Brda (Montenegro): History

 In 1794, the Kuči and Rovčani were devastated by the Ottomans.
-In 1796, the Montenegrin army under Metropolitan Petar I Petrović-Njegoš with the assistance of Piperi defeated the Ottoman army at the Battle of Krusi.
+In 1796, the Montenegrin army under Metropolitan Petar I Petrović-Njegoš with the assistance of Bjelopavlići and Piperi defeated the Ottoman army at the Battle of Krusi.
 The Montenegrin victory resulted in territorial expansion, with the tribes of Bjelopavlići and Piperi being joined into the Montenegrin state.
 The Rovčani, as other highlander tribes, subsequently turned more and more towards the Prince-Bishopric of Montenegro.
 Metropolitan Petar I sent letters in 1799 to the Moračani and Rovčani, advising them to live peacefully and in solidarity.

-During the First Serbian Uprising (1804–13), the Drobnjaci, Moračani, Rovčani, Uskoci and Pivljani rose against the Ottomans and burnt down villages in Herzegovina.
+During the First Serbian Uprising (1804–1813), the Drobnjaci, Moračani, Rovčani, Uskoci and Pivljani rose against the Ottomans and burnt down villages in Herzegovina.
 The Rovca and Lower and Upper Morača tribes were incorporated into Montenegro only in 1820, after the defeat of the Ottoman army at the Morača river, and Vasojevići even later, in 1858.